CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Holdings is defined in the Preamble.

-Indebtedness means and includes all Obligations that constitute “Indebtedness” under the First Lien Credit Agreement or the Second Lien Credit Agreement, as applicable.
+Indebtedness means and includes all Obligations that constitute “Indebtedness&rdquo; under the First Lien Credit Agreement or the Second Lien Credit Agreement, as applicable.

 Insolvency Proceeding means